meamitshaw/amitkshaw.com/_posts/2022-11-15-ifrs15-contracts-customers.md

 ---
-layout: single
+layout: post
 title: "IFRS 15: Revenue from Contracts with Customers in SAP"
 excerpt: "A foundational look at the 5-step model of IFRS 15 and its technical implementation in SAP Accounting."
-categories: [IFRS 15, SAP Accounting]
+categories: [IFRS 15, SAP RAR]
 ---
 Implementing IFRS 15 requires a deep understanding of both accounting standards and SAP's technical capabilities.
 Here is my breakdown of the revenue recognition lifecycle.